 Impress with Packaging

 Believe it or not, the packaging your product comes in can be just as important as the product itself.
-Impressive packaging suggests that your product is high-quality and helps build credibility for your brand.
+Visually impressive, professional-quality packaging conveys the message that your product is high-quality and helps build credibility for your brand.
 It can even help reduce buyer’s remorse.

 Use Product Inserts

 Getting a review can be as easy as asking for it.
-Product inserts can be a great tool, especially when you’re trying to encourage reviews for new products.
+Product inserts can be a great tool and can act as a powerful call-to-action (CTA), especially when you’re trying to encourage reviews for new products.
 Here are a few tips on soliciting reviews via product inserts.

 - Use emotion to inspire customers to act